triton-inference-server/server/docs/trace.md

 this example every 100-th inference request will be traced.
-The --trace-level option indicates the level of trace detail that should be collected. --trace-level option may be specified multiple times to trace multiple informations.
+The --trace-level option indicates the level of trace detail that should be collected. --trace-level option may be specified multiple times to trace multiple information.
 Use the --help option to get more information.

 In addition to configure trace settings in command line arguments, The user may modify the trace setting when Triton server